prasenjit-net/prasenjit-net.github.io/_posts/2016-09-24-understanding-ssl-tls.md

 * Symmetric: **AES**, **DES**
 * Asymmetric: **RSA**, **DSA**

+### What is Digital Signature and Digital Certificate?

+Explain digital signature and certificate.

 ### How SSL/TLS Works

 Consider few of the problems, someone sitting in the middle and create a proxy of trust with each party and watch the communicated data, and many others.
-SSL and its successor TLS solves this issue by few steps.
+SSL and its successor TLS solves this issue by a process called handshake.
+Handshake cak be broken into three further steps.

-* Handshake
+* Negotiate Basic Standards

-   After building a TCP connection, client starts a SSL handshake.
+   After building a TCP connection, client starts the SSL handshake.
 Here the client can be a browser, putty or any application which is trying to access a SSL enables endpoint.
 In this process client sends

    1. Supported **SSL/TLS version**
    2. Supported **cypher suites**
    3. Supported **compression methods**

-   Server checks and matches with himself, what is the highest supported SSL/TLS version supported by both, a cypher suite supported by both and a compression method.
-After this the basic setup is done.
+   Server checks and matches with himself, what is the highest SSL/TLS version supported by both, a cypher suite supported by both and a compression method.
+And both agrees upon that.

 * Establish Trust

+   After the basic negotiation is done, server sends its `Certificate Chain` to client for verification.
+Clients checks the certificate with its own database if the certificate itself is found or the signer is found to be trusted.
+And the certificate matches with the server's name the client is talking to.
+Basically this authenticity check can be split into two part.

+   1. Certificate Trust Check; checks if the certificate is trusted, or the signer of the certificate is trusted.
+   2. Hostname Verification; checks with the hostname the client is connecting to withe the properties in certificate.

+* Exchange Symmetric Key

+   After client is sure about the trust for server, it now generates a symmetric key for the algorithm already been agreed upon in [negotiation](#negotiate-basic-standards) phase.
+Then client encrypts the key with the public key came from the server along with the certificate and sends that to the server.
+As it is encrypted with public key, it can only be decrypted with the private key available with server.
+Now the SSL handshake is done, and both parties can now use the symmetric key for encryption and decryption and enjoy a secure transport session.

+After this handshake is over, normal HTTP protocol messages can be exchanged.
+This connection/session is normally kept open longer for repetitive use.
+At the nd of use client or server can initiate a connection close message and both can end the connection gracefully.
+After all these done properly an attacker in the middle can see every bit of information, but thanks to the encryption, he can not understand anything about it.
+Typically a attacker can understand

+1. How much data is being transferred
+2. The IP/PORT the client is connecting to
+3. The hostname the client is connecting to (because of DNS query)
+4. The cyphers which are being used by both parties
+5. Attacker can end the connection forcefully. but in that case both party will be notified about that